Praful-Joshi/Film-Of-The-Day/README.md

 # 🎬 FilmOfTheDay

 **FilmOfTheDay** is a full-featured ASP.NET Core MVC web application built using **Clean Architecture** principles.
 It’s a social platform for film enthusiasts to share, discover, and connect through posts, profiles, and film-based interactions.
+[Try it yourself!](https://film-of-the-day.onrender.com)

 ---